lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/wallet-rpc-calls.md

 ## Introduction

-This is a list of the oxen-wallet-rpc calls, their inputs and outputs, and examples of each.
-The program oxen-wallet-rpc replaced the rpc interface that was in simplewallet and then oxen-wallet-cli.
+This is a list of the lozzax-wallet-rpc calls, their inputs and outputs, and examples of each.
+The program lozzax-wallet-rpc replaced the rpc interface that was in simplewallet and then lozzax-wallet-cli.

-All oxen-wallet-rpc methods use the same JSON RPC interface.
+All lozzax-wallet-rpc methods use the same JSON RPC interface.
 For example:

 ```text
 IP=127.0.0.1